This post may contain affiliate links. Please read my affiliate disclaimer for more info.

 When you find a theme you like, click install, then activate and then you’ll be able to customize it.

-Once you install a theme and realize it looks NOTHING like it’s preview, don’t panic.
+Once you install a theme and realize it looks NOTHING like the preview, don’t panic.
 It’s not just you, you have to do a bit of tweaking to get it looking right.

 My best advice for getting a theme just the way you like it is simply this: Once you find a theme you like, go to YouTube and search “ThemeName Customization Tutorial”.

-For most themes, you’ll find that someone in the world has made a tutorial showing you how to set it up!
-Isn’t the internet great?
+For most themes, you’ll find that someone in the world has made a tutorial showing you how to set it up – the internet is awesome like that 🙂

 I am a perfectionist and I wanted to be able to customize every single thing on my blog, so I finally went with one of the most customizable and beginner-friendly themes that exists for WordPress: Divi by ElegantThemes.